russellmoss/milea-chatbot/docs/milea-chatbot-developer-documentation.md

 }
 ```

-### 6. Index the New Content
+### 6. Create an Indexing Script

-Create an indexing script or add to `initializeKnowledgeBase.js` to process and index the new content.
+Create a domain-specific indexing script in `scripts/indexNewDomain.js` to process and index the new content.

-### 7. Test the New Domain

-Create test queries for the new domain to verify that classification, retrieval, and response generation work correctly.

 ## Deployment Guide